AlbertgitC/nosey-robinhood/Production README.md

 ### Overview

-Nosey RobinHood will give users the ability to follow companies on the stock market.
-Users will be able create a portfolio where they can view, purchase and sell shares of companies.
-Nosey RobinHood users will be given fake funds that they will be able to invest into companies and potentially test their skills in the stock market.
+Nosey RobinHood is a stock market trading web application which gives users the ability to follow companies on the stock market.
+Users can view, watch, purchase and sell shares of companies.
+Users start with a $30,000 paper money balance so that they can safely develop their trading skills before moving onto a real-money stock market app.

 Link: https://nosey-robinhood.herokuapp.com/#/